textileio/community/docs/hub/buckets.md

 #### Developer Buckets

-All Buckets you create are scoped to your developer account.
+All buckets you create are scoped to your developer account.
 You can always find your currently logged in account with `hub whoami`.

 #### Organization Buckets

-Any Buckets you create using the `--org` flag will also be shared with Org members.
+Any buckets you create using the `--org` flag will also be shared with Org members.
 Here are the steps to create an Org, create a new Bucket in the Org, and invite a collaborator to the Org:

 ##### Create a new Org